DesiQuintans/Pistol_Pilferer/README.md

 2. The mod's author did not fill out the gun's metadata properly.
 My loot pool script needs the fields FirearmSize, FirearmAction, FirearmFeedOptions, FirearmFiringModes, Capacity, MinCapacityRelated, MaxCapacityRelated, and DoesUseSpeedLoader to all be filled out.
 FirearmSize needs to be Pocket or Pistol, and only pistols and cartridges in the set 'Real' are used by this character.
 3. The mod **is** in the loot pool, but only one of the cosmetic variants is listed.
 I only list one cosmetic variant per mod.
 4. In rare cases, guns may not be fun to use or they may be too good for the game.
 For example, I support the FTW_Arms_P50 pistol (it fires from a P90 magazine), but I removed its full-auto variant.

+## Sosigs sometimes die of seemingly nothing.
+Why?

+The 'integrity' of the different parts of the sosig are set low so that they are guaranteed to die from one hit to unarmoured parts of the head or chest.
+This means that they can also be killed by things they would normally shrug off.
+I've observed:

+1. Being killed by the flying gas mask of a sosig whose head exploded while standing next to them.
+2. A sosig throws their gun when they die, and the gun hits another sosig in the face and kills them.
+3. Being conked by a flying smoke grenade that was spawned randomly by the game.
+4. Throwing a magazine at a sosig's head.
+5. Punching a sosig, of course.

 ---